HermesCui/Data-structures-and-Algorithm/README.md

 ### A randomized version of quicksort

-In order to reduce the probability of worst case in the quicksort.
+In order to reduce the probability of worst case in the quicksort in order to obtain good average performance.

+Therefore, there is a randomization technique, called random sampling.
+We will randomly chose element as the pivot.

+### Performance of randomized version of quicksort

+In the worst case, the probability of worst case in the quicksort is reduced, but it still exist the probaility of worst case in the randomized quicksort.
+Therefore, the running time will be O(n^2).

+In the best case, it is same with normal quicksort O(nlogn)

+In the average case, since, the probability of worst case approach 0, the average running time is O(nlogn).